Android Non Root

 You may even put this variable to your bashrc or profile so you don’t have to always set it manually unless display address will be changed.

-Kill All VNC Servers
+Kill a VNC Server

 vncserver -kill localhost:1

-Change the port with the actual port your VNC server started on.
+Replace :1 with the actual port your VNC server started on.

 Fluxbox in Termux